aurorusidk/starling/DESIGN.md

 Only one `impl` block may be created for each bare type per program.
 It must have the same scope as, and be in the same file as, the type definition (which is usually a `struct`).

 The `impl` keyword can also be used in conjunction with an interface.
-The interface's identifier is given inside a pair of angle brackets `< >`.
+The interface's identifier is given after a double colon `::`.

 The below example demonstrates the type `File` having `IO` methods implemented for it.
 (See the "Interface declaration" heading, above, for the `IO` interface declaration.)